thehyve/fairspace-keycloak-configuration/README.md

 ### Hyperspace
 Within keycloak, a hyperspace corresponds with a realm.
 When setting it up, two roles are added:
-* `workspace-coordinator`, that allows one to actually add users to groups.
+* `fairspace-coordinator`, that allows one to actually add users to groups.
 Please note that a user needs specific permissions on group level to actually manage group membership.
 See the next paragraph.
-* `organisation-admin`, that allows to create new workspaces
+* `organisation-admin`, that allows to create new fairspaces

-### Workspace
+### fairspace

-A hyperspace can be shared by multiple workspaces.
-Each workspace has a public and a private OIDC authentication client in Keycloak.
+A hyperspace can be shared by multiple fairspaces.
+Each fairspace has a public and a private OIDC authentication client in Keycloak.

-The scripts create three user groups per workspace:
+The scripts create three user groups per fairspace:
-* _<workspace>-coordinators_: members of this group can manage membership of the `<workspace>-users` and `<workspace>-datastewards` groups using the security admin console.
-The `workspace-coordinator` and `coordinator-<workspace>` roles are mapped to this group.
+* _<fairspace>-coordinators_: members of this group can manage membership of the `<fairspace>-users` and `<fairspace>-datastewards` groups using the security admin console.
+The `fairspace-coordinator` and `coordinator-<fairspace>` roles are mapped to this group.

-* _<workspace>-users_: members of this group can use the workspace.
+* _<fairspace>-users_: members of this group can use the fairspace.
 Nonmembers can log in, but will not be able to use the application.
-The `user-<workspace>` role is mapped to this group.
+The `user-<fairspace>` role is mapped to this group.

-* _<workspace>-datastewards_: members of this group can edit the vocabulary.
-The `datasteward-<workspace>` role is mapped to this group.
+* _<fairspace>-datastewards_: members of this group can edit the vocabulary.
+The `datasteward-<fairspace>` role is mapped to this group.

 ## Keycloak admin api